Understanding This Benchmark Rate Is the Key to Unlocking Potential Savings on Your Monthly Energy Costs

 | 10.5 cents / kWh | 7.5 cents / kWh ($0.03 savings) | $315.00 |

-Fixed Rates vs. Variable Rates vs. PTC
+Fixed Rates Vs. Variable Rates Vs. PTC

 Using the Price to Compare to Support Green Energy

-The PTC is also an excellent tool for eco-conscious consumers who want to reduce their home’s carbon footprint.
-Many people assume that sourcing their power from solar or wind farms is prohibitively expensive.
+The PTC is an excellent tool for eco-conscious consumers who want to reduce their home’s carbon footprint.
 By using your utility’s baseline rate as a comparison tool, you can see exactly how much extra — if anything — it costs to switch to a 100% green energy plan.
+In many deregulated markets, you can secure a fixed-rate renewable energy plan that is actually cheaper than the fossil-heavy utility mix.

 Preparing to Switch Your Electricity Supplier

-Once you gather these details, visit your state’s official shopping website, such as Power to Choose in Texas or the specific portal for your region.
-Use their filters to prioritize a Fixed Rate, compare the supplier offers against your PTC, and submit your enrollment online.
-Your utility will continue to read your meter and respond to outages, meaning your service reliability stays flawless.
+- Compare Market Offers: Visit your state’s official shopping website, such as Power to Choose in Texas or the specific portal for your region.
+Use their filters to prioritize a Fixed Rate that confidently beats your utility’s default price.

 Managing Your Energy Contract Renewals